Ikonicity-Airban/Ikonicity-Airban/README.md

 ### Hi there 👋

 <!--
-**Ikonicity-Airban/Ikonicity-Airban** is a ✨starter ✨ repository because its contents appears on your GitHub profile.
+**Ikonicity-Airban/Ikonicity-Airban**

-# learning from johnsmilgan
+my name is Eban Godwin Ikonicity, i am a full-stack web developer and a software engineer